 A second-degree harassment arrest could impact an individual’s life by affecting their employment, their reputation, and their family life.
-Some of the potential long-term consequence if a person is convicted of harassment in the second degree is a permanent criminal record and up to 90 days of jail exposure since it is a Class C misdemeanor.
+Some of the potential long-term consequences are a permanent criminal record and up to 90 days of jail exposure, since it is a Class C misdemeanor.
 Also, they could be subject to fines and probation.

 Professional consequences that could come from an arrest or a conviction for harassment in the second-degree are losing a person’s job as well as blocking any new employment leads as many companies would probably be hesitant to hire anyone with pending charges or convictions on their records, even if it is just a misdemeanor conviction.